mohammadnaderinasab01/django_practice_project_blog_with_drf/README.md

   - Paginate comments and blog lists for better performance.

 - **Authentication**:
-  - User authentication using Django's built-in `User` model.
+  - User authentication using `User` model in the users app.
   - Only authenticated users can vote, comment, or create/update/delete blogs.

 - **Documentation**:
-  - API documentation generated using tools like drf-spectacular or drf-yasg.
+  - API documentation generated using drf-spectacular.

 ---